Polly Higgins

-Pauline Helène "Polly" Higgins FRSGS (4 July 1968 – 21 April 2019) was a Scottish barrister, author, and environmental lobbyist, described by Jonathan Watts in her obituary in The Guardian as, "one of the most inspiring figures in the green movement".
+Pauline Hélène "Polly" Higgins FRSGS (4 July 1968 – 21 April 2019) was a Scottish barrister, author, and environmental lobbyist, described by Jonathan Watts in her obituary in The Guardian as, "one of the most inspiring figures in the green movement".
 She left her career as a lawyer to focus on environmental advocacy, and unsuccessfully lobbied the United Nations Law Commission to recognise ecocide as an international crime.
-Higgins wrote three books, including Eradicating Ecocide, and started the Earth Protectors group to raise funds to support the cause..
+Higgins wrote three books, including Eradicating Ecocide, and started the Earth Protectors group to raise funds to support the cause.

 Early life and education

-Higgins was raised in Blanefield just south of the Highland Boundary Fault at the foot of the Campsie Hills in Scotland.
+Higgins was born in Glasgow and raised in Blanefield, just south of the Highland Boundary Fault at the foot of the Campsie Hills in Scotland.
 Her father was a meteorologist during the Second World War and her mother was an artist.
 The family commitment to climate and green issues influenced her early years.
 After attending the Glasgow Jesuit school St Aloysius' College (1986) she completed her first degree from the University of Aberdeen (1990) and also gained a First Class Diploma from Utrecht University and a Post-graduate degree University of Glasgow (1991).
 During her university years, she collaborated with Friedensreich Hundertwasser, an artist and environmental activist from Austria.
 They later went to Vienna, where she was influenced by the European ecology movement.
 In 2013, she earned a Doctor Honoris Causa from Business School Lausanne, Switzerland.

 She trained in law at City University and the Inns of Court School of Law in London; in 1998, she was called to the Bar (in England).
 She practised as a lawyer based in London, specialising in corporate law and employment.